dotnet/csharplang/proposals/ref-readonly-parameters.md

 The `RequiresLocationAttribute` will be matched by namespace-qualified name and synthesized by the compiler if not already included in the compilation.

+#### Function pointers

+In function pointers, `in` parameters are emitted with `modreq(System.Runtime.InteropServices.InAttribute)`.
+`ref readonly` parameters will be emitted in the same way to ensure binary compatibility.

 ## Alternatives
 [alternatives]: #alternatives